Journey #3 – Belgium

 I visited an asylum seeker camp in Brussels, Belgium where there were about 150 asylum seekers from various parts of the world living together.
 A problem they found was many could not easily fall asleep during the night because they were afraid that someone would hurt them.
 Of course, this can be easily understood because some of them did not speak the same language.
 There were many cultural differences as well.
-We had a three-day meditation workshops for the people there.
+We had a three-day meditation workshops for the people there and meditation has proved to cure their insomnia.

 “… Since those three days (after he tried meditation), I start loving people.
 I start listening to people.
 I start to give them love.
 I start to share things with them, and I start smiling again.